|

 tropics and a never-ending wealth of details make sure of that.
 A small selection of what Singapore's nature

-places have to offer can be found on these websites.
+places have to offer can be found on these websites, or be discovered on any of my nature walks.
 After several years as a nature guide I'm sure that the "wild" side of

 Singapore will also excite you.
 Enjoy!